Easy DIY Fairy Pond Centerpiece

 You don’t need to use the florists’ foam if you’re not using candles.

 The heat of the burning candles does make them move around a little bit.
 Its pretty to sit and watch the candles, which I did for about half an hour.
-Because the fairy pond is tilted away from the fairy hut the candles never got near to my hut.
-Under no circumstances would I or should you leave it unattended.
-Just like any real candle its never a good idea to walk away and leave them.
+Because the fairy pond is tilted away from the fairy hut the candles never got near my fairy house.
+Under no circumstances would I leave it unattended.
+Like any real candle, it’s never a good idea to walk away and leave them.

 Love this Leanna!